irripro/django_menus/README.rst

           {{ site_menu }}
         </ul>

 The menu looks tidier.
 More importantly, if you hover elements, you will find the menu operates as you asked.
 But it looks... basic.
-The menu may open in wild positions (these classes set no widths).
+The menu may open in wild positions (these classes set no widths/heights/borders etc.).

 You can add your own CSS, via Media or directly.
 Or you can have a look at the sample themes.
 Themes are in django_menu/static/...
 Add this to load one, ::